FAQs

 Can you lift your arm with a small rotator cuff tear?

 Often, yes.
 Many people with a small or partial rotator cuff tear can still lift the arm, but it may feel painful, weak, or awkward, especially above shoulder height.
-The shoulder may also tire faster or feel less reliable during reaching, carrying, or overhead work.
+The shoulder may also tire faster during reaching, carrying, or overhead work.

 Does not being able to lift your arm mean the tear is severe?

 Not always, but it is an important sign.
-A severe tear can stop active lifting, yet strong pain guarding, shoulder bursitis, or acute inflammation can do the same.
-If you suddenly lose lift after an injury, get assessed quickly so the true cause can be identified.
+A severe tear can stop active lifting, yet strong pain guarding, bursitis, frozen shoulder, or acute inflammation can do the same.
+If you suddenly lose lift after an injury, get assessed quickly.

 Can a partial rotator cuff tear improve with physiotherapy?

-Many partial tears improve well with physiotherapy, even if the tendon does not fully “heal” on a scan.
+Many partial tears improve with physiotherapy.
 The aim is to reduce pain, improve shoulder control, rebuild strength, and restore daily function.
-Good progress often depends on load management and exercise progression.
+Progress often depends on load management, exercise selection, and how irritable the shoulder is at the start.

 Should you keep using your arm if you think you have a rotator cuff tear?

 Gentle use is often better than complete rest, but pushing through sharp pain or repeated heavy overhead loading can aggravate the shoulder.
-Usually, the best approach is to keep the arm moving within a tolerable range while avoiding activities that clearly flare pain or weakness.
+Keep the arm moving within a tolerable range and avoid tasks that clearly flare pain or weakness.

 Do all rotator cuff tears need surgery?